 Use Shoe Covers

-We suggest shoe covers, so you don’t leave impressions on the floor.
+We suggest shoe covers, so you do not leave impressions on the floor.
 You can work in lint-free socks if you are careful.

 Shop-Vac the Floor